adi-do/adi-do/README.md

 👋 Hello.
 How can I help you?

 This is my default answer on the internal chat of the company I work for.
-Solving problems and explaining the solution in simple words and common life metaphors is what brought me aceptance and authoritative presence in my circles.
+Solving problems and explaining the solution in simple words, using common life metaphors is what brought me aceptance and authoritative presence.
-I will try to use these skills here, trying to explain complex things in beginner's language.
+I pretend using these skills here, trying to explain complex things in beginner's language.

 - 👀 I’m interested in building up my network an security skills.
 - 🌱 I’m currently learning micro services with Kubernetes.